-Most specifically known for her performance and video work, Mercedes Azpilicueta has recently started to develop a new turn in her practice, exploring the theatrical possibilities of sculpture and installation.
+Most specifically known for her performance and language-based works, Mercedes Azpilicueta’s practice has evolved in the recent years into exploring the theatrical possibilities of sculpture and installation.
 However, the objects that she produces should not be taken for granted, as they always bear the potential of being activated in various ways.
 They could be translated as scores, set designs, props, mnemonic devices or records — disguised as sculptures.
 They often take different functions according to their context of apparition and travel merrily from a work to another.
 The fabrication of these objects often involves “poor”, craft-based or handmade techniques that are often associated with the domestic work of women and with subaltern knowledge, such as sewing, embroidering or dying.
-The materials are either recycled or natural (latex, leather, silk, wax) and add another layer of stories to the objects, that of the circulation of resources and knowledge often acquired through the violent exploitation of humans and nature.
+The materials are either recycled or natural (latex, leather, wool, silk, wax) and add another layer of stories to the objects, that of the circulation of resources and knowledge often acquired through the violent exploitation of humans and nature.